barryclark/jekyll-now/_posts/2017-06-05-slack-prometheus-alertmanager.md

 * **Summary**, here we can see a clear concise summary of the issue, this is far more readable than the formatting of the actual alert name in Prometheus allows.
 * **Description**, allows us to detail more relevant information.
 * **Severity**, a user defined field that allows us to perform some basic classification of alerts and can be used to inform notification preferences.
-* **Graph**, a link to the relevant query using the Prometheus graph interface, this usually requires some additional config that's detailed futher down.
+* **Graph**, a link to the relevant query using the Prometheus graph interface, this usually requires some additional config that's detailed further down.
 * **Runbook**, this one is actually more useful than I first appreciated.
 This field allows you to specify the URL of a runbook that's associated to an alert.
 For example; a disk usage alert on a database server could link through to a runbook on how to safely clear it down.
 This can be super useful to ensuring smooth and predictable responses to common issues from on-call teams.
 * **Details**, in this section we range through additional fields that are present to ensure we are representing all the essential info.